 Gas smells can also be caused by leaks elsewhere in the fuel delivery system, even if the gas tank is not leaking.
 There is a possibility that a fuel line is leaking if this is the case.

-Fuel tank and engine are connected by these hoses.
-Fuel hoses can become damaged by debris, but they can also become damaged as a result of aging.
+These hoses connect the fuel tank and engine.
+Fuel hoses can become damaged by debris, but they can also become damaged due to aging.
 Rubber is usually used for them, but as it ages, it can crack.

 Failing Gas Cap